Michigan Has Harsh OWI and DUI Laws

-If you are charged with drunk driving in Michigan, there are general approaches to improve your chances for a favorable outcome before trial.
+If you are charged with DUI or another drunk or drugged-driving offense in Michigan, there are general approaches to improve your chances for a favorable outcome before trial.
 Do not do anything before checking with your attorney and getting case-specific advice.
 Some things can be done to help improve your chances of getting a favorable plea bargain, an acquittal, and a lenient sentence, but there is no one-size-fits-all formula.

-It is important to determine how you got the drunk driving charge to improve things at sentencing.
+It is crucial to determine how you got the drunk driving charge to improve things at sentencing.
 This can be done in several ways, but one is to get an Alcohol Evaluation done by a substance abuse therapist.
 An expert can determine what, if any, problem may exist and set up a proactive plan to address it.
-On the other hand, if there is not an addiction or dependence, the substance abuse evaluator will provide a report indicating that there is not an issue with alcohol.
+On the other hand, if there is no addiction or dependence, the substance abuse evaluator will provide a report indicating that there is no alcohol issue.
 A favorable evaluation can result in a reduced bond, a more favorable plea bargain, and a reduced sentence.

 An effective OWI defense attorney will initially take a position with the prosecution that you are not guilty, even in the face of seemingly overwhelming evidence.
 An attorney is most effective at plea or sentence bargaining or preparing for trial when starting from a power position and then determining what can be done to maintain or enhance negotiating power rather than starting off assuming there is nothing that can be done to help a client.
 Prosecutors and judges respect and tend to do more for lawyers who fight for their clients!

-To make full use of any approach to defending alcohol or drug-related driving charges like OWI, Impaired Driving, or OWPD, you should contact a DUI defense attorney in Michigan that specializes in defending people charged with intoxicated driving.
+To make full use of any approach to defending alcohol or drug-related driving charges like OWI, Impaired Driving, or OWPD, you should contact a DUI defense attorney in Michigan specializing in defending people charged with intoxicated driving.